Cerbat mustang

-The Cerbat mustang is a Wild Horse population of Arizona, found in the Cerbat Herd Management Area in that state.
+The Cerbat mustang is a feral horse population of Arizona, found in the Cerbat Herd Management Area in that state.
 Their main coat colors are chestnut, bay, and roan.
 While their phenotype is similar to the classic Colonial Spanish horse, the actual origin of Cerbat mustangs is unclear, but they have been identified by DNA testing as of Colonial Spanish horse ancestry, and they are recognized by the Spanish Mustang registry as valid foundation stock for that standardized breed.
 Cerbats possess the ability to gait.